cult-of-coders/redis-oplog/README.md

 The channel to which redis will push is: `$companyId::messages`.
 Because messages is the name of the collection.

-Note: Even if you use namespace, making a change to an _id will still push to `messages:$id`
+Note: Even if you use namespace, making a change to an _id will still push to `messages::$id`

+### Advanced

+Multiple namespaces and channels and cursors.

+You can use multiple namespaces and channels when you do insert, and even when you return a publication, and this even works with multiple cursors!

+Instead of namespace, use namespaces and provide array of strings.
+Same applies to channel, on insert and on publication return.

 ## What ?